kailash-manasarovar/statement/docs/timeline/2025/january.md

 - But it's all in here in this police statement anyway, isn't it, replicated around the world a trillion times and read by thousands daily.
 - Thank you folks!
 - <3
 - It is funny the way I say some things... even I am most often surprised.
-For You, Father, anything.
+- For You, my true and One-And-Only Father, anything.

 ## Glastonbury with Paul